-■ No sustainable investment objective
+No sustainable investment objective

-This product promotes environmental and social characteristics, but does not aim to be a sustainable investment.
-However, the Fund aims to invest a minimum of 15% of net assets in sustainable investments in securities that meet Ofi Invest AM's definition of sustainable investment.
+This product promotes environmental and social characteristics but does not have a sustainable investment objective.
+However, the Fund aims to invest a minimum of 30% of net assets in sustainable investments in securities that meet Ofi Invest AM's definition of sustainable investment.